 Recovery Manager for Active Directory uses the domain controller access credentials to perform the forest health checks.
 Make sure, that the credentials are valid.
-For more details, refer Table 24 in the General tab section.
+For more details see the General tab section.

 What does Recovery Manager for Active Directory check?